Linz Airport: Facilities

+Terminal

 The airport covers an area of 383 hectares (946 acres) of land and features one passenger terminal, two runways and extensive logistics and maintenance facilities.
 Linz Airport is relatively small, with 11 gates.
 There is a shop and café in the entrance hall, connected to the check-in and airline desks.
 Beyond the security checks there is a duty-free shop and a small café accessible from both the domestic and international gate areas.
 The airport also has a roof terrace, which can be visited during the summer months between 6 and 23 o'clock to observe the airplanes.
 For guests of the airport the access is free of charge.
 The rooftop also has a playground for children.
 For so called plane spotters special viewing spots were created, where visiters are able to take pictures of the planes from a wide range of angles without having to worry about any annoying obstacles.

+Runway and apron

 The airport is equipped with a 3000 meter long precision runway with two instrumental landing systems, as well as a helicopter landing pad.
 For medium-haul aircraft 16 parking positions are available.
 Linz Airport is actually a military airport but with a civil right of use.
 The civil part is located north of the landing strip.
 To the south lie the second largest barracks of Austria as well as a military airfield named "Fliegerhorst Vogler".
 On 1 November 2010, both runway 09/27 and helicopter landing pad 07/25 were renamed to runway 08/26 and helicopter landing pad 07/25 due to permanent changes in the magnetic declination.
 Since the submitted variation of the compass rose results in such a magnetic value which lies closer to 08/26 than the existing identification code 09/27, the Austrian flight control Austro Control initiated the tracking of the new runway designation.